 We often talk of how Chopin was the poet of the piano, but I think that Beethoven had his poetic moments as well, and this is one of them.

 Will the real Slim Shady please stand up

 Das Wohltemperierte Klavier Teil I: Preludium & Fuga IV, BWV 849 by Johann Sebastian Bach

-A fugue is based on a short melody that is stated at the beginning by one voice alone, then followed by other voices in close succession.
+A fugue is based on a short melody, which is stated at the beginning by one voice alone, then followed by other voices in close succession.
 The short melody, or subject, reappears throughout the piece in all voices and may be developed through augmentation, diminution, inversion, and stretto.